-With the Christmas season well and truly upon us, it’s easy to get wrapped up in all the fun and excitement of the festive season.
+With Christmas Day just around the corner, it’s easy to get wrapped up in all the fun and excitement of the festive season.

-However, with all the joy and Christmas cheer that comes with the holidays, many will experience feelings of stress, anxiety and a sense of being inundated by the hustle and bustle of it all.
+However, amidst the holiday cheer, it’s common to feel a bit overwhelmed by the hustle and bustle, dealing with preparations for guests and completing the Christmas shopping.
 Whether it’s getting the house ready for guests or organising all the Christmas shopping, the stress of the season can quickly pile up.

 Dr. Lillian Nejad, a clinical psychologist and founder of Skills for Life Courses & Coaching, points out that although Christmas is widely considered the most wonderful time of the year, “not everyone feels jolly during the holidays”.